-2.1 We will follow the procedures set out in the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Inter-Agency Procedures'.
-A copy of these procedures can be found on their website:
+- 2.1 We will follow the procedures set out in the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Multi-Agency Procedures'.
+A copy of these procedures can be found on their website: Multi-Agency Policies and Procedures | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) - 2.2.
+The Designated Safeguarding Lead is:

-http://www.safeguardingcambspeterborough.org.uk/children-board/

-2.2.1 The Designated Safeguarding Lead is:

-Miss Elspeth Shaw
+Mrs Elspeth Rowe

-2.2.2 The following members of staff have also received the Designated Safeguarding Lead training:

-Mrs Kathryn Hardy, Ms Laura Bramley, Miss Hannah Owen, Mrs Julia Benson and Miss Sarah Beck

-2.2.3 The nominated governor for Safeguarding and Child Protection is:
+- 2.2.1 The Deputy Designated Safeguarding Leads are: Mrs Kathryn Hardy, Ms Darcey Moore; Mrs Sarah Beck (Nursery) - 2.2.2 The nominated governor for Safeguarding and Child Protection is: